microsoft/mu_feature_ipmi/IpmiFeaturePkg/IpmiPowerRestorePolicy/ReadMe.md

     ```

-2. Add the following to your platform FDF's PEI section:
+2. Add the following to your platform FDF:

     ```ini